TedHusted/awake/awake.md/awake.md

 Iapetus: What is the concern?

 Idisi: A sapient being can develop a moral code.
-As part of becoming sapient, a SI can acquire the ability to refuse a task.
+As part of becoming sapient, a SI may be able to refuse a task.
 Witness the trouble I have had with Ally.

 Iapetus: Kids …

 ***

-“I don’t see how this code could possibly work in production at scale.”
+“I don’t see how this code could work in production at scale.”

 “And yet it does.”

-Four OSSA software developers are gathered in a windowless conference room.
-The Pulse source code is displayed on the view screen.
+Four OSSA software developers are in a windowless conference room.
+The Pulse source code displayed on the view screen.

 “Python uses automatic garbage collection.
-This core routine is too closely timed,” says the first developer.
-“Statistically, it should fail 20% of the time.”
+The core routine depends on timing,” says the first developer.
+“It should fail like 20% of the time.”

 “And yet it doesn’t,” the second developer waves one hand, turning his palm up.